kylebustard/cartesian-geometry/README.md

 To find the distance between two points, we can use this formula:

 ![Distance between two points, using Pythagorean Theorem](assets/images/distance-between-two-points.png "Formula to find the distance _D_ between two points")

-For this test I will assign the return value of a function I want to test to a variable `result`.
-This will keep our test assertion statement short and readable.

 ```javascript
 test('calculates the distance between two points', () => {